ednieuw/OneWireKeyPad/README.md

 <span lang="EN-GB" style="mso-ansi-language: EN-GB">
 <o:p><span class="auto-style2"> <br />
 <br />
-The addition with a few resistors converts the key pads to one wire and saves many digital pins at the cost one analogue pin.<br />
+The addition of a few resistors converts the key pads to one wire and saves many digital pins at the cost one analogue pin.<br />
 Libraries are not needed anymore and will save many memory bytes but lacking</span></o:p><o:p><span class="auto-style2"> interrupt driven detection of operation of the key pad. <br />